grizzi/remind/docs/JOURNAL.md

 - I can now send confirmation emails when a user registers, using django templates.
 There is no "confirm your email step", maybe I will add it later if I have time
+- I am using `mailhog` to test sending emails.
+It is a great tool to test sending emails locally.
+I can send emails to any address and they will be stored in the mailhog server.
+I can then access them through a web interface

 ### TODOs